+How long does alcohol withdrawal last?
+That depends on several factors.
 When you are ready to quit drinking, you’ll want to know how long alcohol withdrawal lasts so you can be prepared.
-Although the timeline can be different depending on your circumstances, generally you can expect to have these symptoms as you progress through withdrawal:
+Although the timeline can be different depending on your circumstances, generally, you can expect to have these symptoms as you progress through withdrawal:

 The survey respondents who were helped through the withdrawal period by a healthcare professional reported milder symptoms overall and experienced a shorter timeframe for their withdrawal.
 It is critically important that you seek help for properly managing your alcohol withdrawal symptoms, for your overall health and well-being during withdrawal and beyond, into addiction recovery.

+Now that you know the answer to “How long does alcohol withdrawal last?” it’s time to find the help you need.
 We are here to help you through your alcohol withdrawal.
 Most of our professional staff are in recovery themselves and understand where you’ve been.
-We can help you get sober and stay healthy.
-At BRC Recovery, we help you work with you to heal your mind and your body while addressing the underlying issues that lead to your addiction to alcohol.
-We bring you real change for your life, with proven treatment options that will empower you to recreate and reclaim your life.
+We can help you stop drinking and stay healthy.
+At BRC Healthcare, we help you work with you to heal your mind and your body while addressing the underlying issues that lead to your addiction to alcohol.
+We bring you real change in your life with proven treatment options that will empower you to recreate and reclaim your life.

-During the COVID-19 pandemic, we offer a safe, clean environment so you can continue receiving the highest quality of care.
-To learn more about our services and to get the help you need, please call BRC Recovery at 1-866-291-2676 to speak to our team.
+We offer a safe, clean environment so you can continue receiving the highest quality of care.
+To learn more about our services and to get the help you need, please contact BRC Healthcare by calling 888.559.2036 or completing our simple online form today.